andrew-langlois/shiftCipher/README.md

 # Shift Cipher
 Cipher Shifting A-Z characters by 3 character for encoding and decoding

+# Run using Maven CI Action
-Please run the Maven pom.xml file using the Maven CI Action which builds the application and runs the JUnit Test Cases resulting in the following output e.g.:
+Please run the Maven pom.xml file using the Maven CI Action Workflow called "Java CI with Maven".
+This Action builds the application and runs the JUnit Test Cases and the build and unit test ouput can be seen in console output section "Step 3 - Have GitHub Actions Build Maven Project".
+The JUnit Test Cases result in the following output e.g.:

 -------------------------------------------------------
  T E S T S